JennyArtorias/smallGlobe/readme.md

     intialize all these objects as global variables..

 There are two different kinds of cameras you can use Orthographic and Perspective.
 The only difference is that objects in view scale and look like they are becoming smaller the further they are.
 While in an Orthographic camera disregards distance and objects will all remain the same height like in an old school 3d Rpg game.
+We are setting the camera view size to the browser size with window.innerWidth / window.innerHeight.

     create a render / context background size, color